Platform MCP Server

 Endpoints and workflows

 The MCP Server can utilize all of the publicly available Platform API endpoints.
-In addition to those endpoints, the server features several additional workflows to help it interpret input and output useful information.
+In addition to those endpoints, the server features several supplementary workflows to help it interpret input and output useful information.
 These are primarily used to analyze the Platform data schemas and help you understand the types of data you can query.
 Additionally, there are other "helper" tools built into the server for contextual use cases, such as looking up web assets affected by a particular CVE.

 Example use cases